Specification Tests for the Propensity Score: Appendix A: Mathematical Proofs

-leading to the bootstrapped version of $R_{w,n0}^p(u)$ in (\ref{rn0}).
-The rest of the proof follows from the multiplier central limit theorem applied to $R_{w,n0}^{p\ast}(u)$; see van der Vaart and Wellner (1996, Theorem 2.9.2, p.179), and the continuous mapping theorem. $\square$ \end{appendices}
+leading to the multiplier bootstrapped version of $R_{n0}^{p}(u)$ in (\ref {rn0}).
+The rest of the proof then follows from the multiplier central limit theorem applied to process $R_{n0}^{p\ast }(u)$; see van der Vaart and Wellner (1996, Theorem 2.9.2, p.179), and the continuous mapping theorem. $ \square $